duleorlovic/blog/_posts/2015-11-09-rails-testing.md

 end
 ~~~

-so caching is enabled but any write to cache is discarded.
 I you need to test some caching (if rails state depend on cache value) than you
 can clear (purge) cache before example